medallia/Word2VecJava/README.md

 For more background information about word2vec and neural network training for the vector representation of words, please see the following papers.
 * http://ttic.uchicago.edu/~haotang/speech/1301.3781.pdf
 * http://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf

+For comprehensive explanation of the training process (the gradiant descent formula calculation in the back propagation training), please see:
 * http://www-personal.umich.edu/~ronxin/pdf/w2vexp.pdf

 Note that this isn't a completely faithful rewrite, specifically: